 A student who fails a course in the first semester may not repeat that same course in the second semester if it is being offered.
 Arrangements must be made with the student's counselor to recover the credit.

-A student is not permitted to repeat a year except in a case of severe illness.
+A student is not permitted to repeat a year except in extenuating circumstances contingent upon administrative approval.